5 Reasons to Choose a Ceramic Worktop

 Thankfully, the same features of ceramic that make it tough, also make it easy to look after.

 Ceramic’s non-porous surface means all those potentially harmful substances sit right on the top of the surface rather than seeping down into the material itself.
-This makes it super easy to simply wipe away all the mess, leaving a squeaky clean and undamaged worktop.
+This makes it super easy to wipe away all the mess, leaving a squeaky clean and undamaged worktop.

 When wiping down your ceramic worktop, nothing more than a damp cloth is required.
-For more stubborn spillages, just add a small amount of pH-neutral washing up liquid to your cloth.
+For more stubborn spillages, add a small amount of pH-neutral washing up liquid to your cloth.
 Many manufacturers also advise avoiding harsh chemical cleaners which often contain high concentrations of acid.
-This simply isn’t required for your ceramic worktop.
+This isn’t required for your ceramic worktop.

 For a farmhouse in the country, with a Belfast sink and sturdy furniture, a good thick kitchen worktop is going to look best.